 One of the key approaches to the plan was to identify which of the community-identified strategies were the highest priority or most important to the community.
-To engage the community, the city held two community meetings in November 2024, one of them exclusively in Spanish, to receive resident feedback.
-All the presented strategies were already included in both the Housing Element and Environmental Justice Element, provided by the City's consultant, The Housing Endowment and Regional Trust of San Mateo County (HEART), or identified in subsequent outreach in fall 2024.
+To engage the community, the City held two community meetings in November 2024, one of them exclusively in Spanish, to receive resident feedback.
+All the presented strategies came from both the Housing Element and Environmental Justice Element, and additional strategies provided by City's consultant, The Housing Endowment and Regional Trust of San Mateo County (HEART).
 Each strategy was listed along with its definition/description and potential advantages and disadvantages.
 Attendees voted on which strategies they preferred and were given the opportunity to provide additional programs and policies not listed that they felt may also be effective in implementation.
-In preparation for the community meetings, bilingual postcards with meeting information were sent to each residence in the Belle Haven neighborhood and surrounding multifamily developments, bilingual electronic notices were posted in City facilities, and inperson outreach events were undertaken.
+In preparation for the community meetings, bilingual postcards with meeting information were sent to each residence in the Belle Haven neighborhood and surrounding multifamily developments, bilingual electronic notices were posted in City facilities, and in-person outreach events were undertaken.

-In addition, for those who could not attend the meetings, a bilingual community survey was released in the
+In addition, for those who could not attend the meetings, a bilingual community survey was released in the Spring 2025.

-Spring 2025.
 In anticipation of the survey, bilingual postcards with a QR code to the survey were mailed to each residence in Belle Haven, City staff tabled City events with the survey, group presentations were given to Belle Haven community groups, electronic ads were posted at City facilities, and articles were included in the City newsletter.

 Between the community meetings and survey, there were approximately 30 participants.
-Based on the participation feedback, the following strategies were identified and are listed by the highest priorities below:
+Based on the participation feedback, the following strategies were identified and are listed by the highest priorities:

-- Consider neighborhood tenant preference for affordable housing - Develop localized anti-displacement programs to large-scale developments - Affordable housing production - Purchase and preservation of existing housing
+- Consider neighborhood tenant preference for affordable housing; - Develop localized anti-displacement programs to large-scale developments; - Affordable housing production; and - Purchase and preservation of existing housing.